 The main reason for proposing a transition period is to immediately prevent the import and use of CTPHT in the EU while avoiding a potential disruption of the market for clay targets and a shortage of usable clay targets due to a short-term scarcity of binder, in particular natural resin.
-Furthermore, the transition period intends to ensure that clay target producers can implement any required adjustments to their manufacturing processes.
-Given the existing evidence and the qualitative information provided in the restriction proposal, SEAC considers it rather unlikely that the impacts of the restriction will indeed be so drastic that a transition period is required:
+Furthermore, the transition period intends to ensure that clay target producers can implement any required adjustments regarding the supply chains for eco resins and their manufacturing processes.
+Given the existing evidence and the qualitative information provided in the restriction proposal, SEAC considers it rather unlikely that the impacts of the restriction will indeed be so drastic under normal circumstances, i.e. in the absence of the war, that a transition period is required:

 - Alternative binder materials which can meet low PAH concentrations that have already been imposed by the ISSF are available and in use.
-It is explained in the dossier that nearly 30 % of targets are already produced with various eco resins as binder. - For the use of eco resin, considering the information about the market for this binder provided in the restriction proposal, SEAC considers it realistic that sufficient binder can be produced for meeting the demand for clay targets as assumed in the dossier, even under a full ban of petroleum pitch, petroleum resin and other PAH-containing resin binders above the concentration limit of 0.005%.
+It is explained in the dossier that nearly 30 % of targets are already produced with various eco resins as binder. - For the use of eco resin, considering the information about the market for this binder provided in the restriction proposal, SEAC considers it realistic that sufficient binder can be produced for meeting the demand for clay targets as assumed in the dossier, even under a full ban of petroleum pitch, petroleum resin and other PAH-containing resin binders above the concentration limit of 0.005 %.
 While a short-term shortage of natural resin could occur due to the need for upscaling the production of binder, SEAC does not see evidence that this will lead to long-term scarcity or even a disruption of the European market for clay targets.
-Considering that it seems a default strategy of some clay target manufacturers to produce more than 100% of the actual demand in order to be able to buffer market uncertainty (e.g. price variations of input material), SEAC assumes that a short-term shortage of eco-friendly clay targets, i.e. clay targets with a PAH concentration below 0.005%, which applies to clay targets produced with eco resin or natural resin as a binder, can be compensated by existing stocks.

-- According to stakeholder information, clay target producers have in the past been frequently required to adapt to a changing availability of raw materials and price variations.
+Considering that it seems a default strategy of some clay target manufacturers to produce more than 100 % of the actual demand in order to be able to buffer market uncertainty (e.g. price variations of input material), SEAC assumes that a short-term shortage of eco-friendly clay targets, i.e. clay targets with a PAH concentration below 0.005 %, which applies to clay targets produced with eco resin or natural resin as a binder, can be compensated by existing stocks. - According to stakeholder information, clay target producers have in the past been frequently required to adapt to a changing availability of raw materials and price variations.
 Furthermore, due to the increasing regulatory pressure to switch from CTPHT as binder material to other binders with a lower PAH content, the transformation process is already on-going.
-SEAC, therefore, considers it unlikely that substantial barriers (such as the need for major additional capital investments, upscaling of a new, unproven technology, lacking knowledge infrastructure), which could induce substantive additional costs to clay target producers, exist which could hamper an earlier ban of CTPHT and petroleum pitch already during the transition period (i.e. RO2). - SEAC notes that there is some uncertainty about the short-term availability of ecoand natural resin as a result of trade sanctions on Russia.
-Provided that trade sanctions on Russia also include eco- and natural resins, and that the reduced availability of these binders from Russia cannot be compensated by other suppliers within or outside the EU, an immediate switch to eco- or natural resin (i.e. adopting RO3 already in year 1) could substantially increase production costs for clay target producers, and retail prices of clay targets.
-As discussed earlier, SEAC considers a transition period in this case justified.
+SEAC, therefore, considers it unlikely that substantial barriers (such as the need for major additional capital investments, upscaling of a new, unproven technology, lacking knowledge infrastructure), which could induce substantive additional costs to clay target producers, exist which could hamper an earlier ban of CTPHT and petroleum pitch already during the transition period (i.e. RO2). - SEAC notes that there is some evidence (Comment #1168) pointing to concerns on the short-term availability of eco- and natural resin as a result of trade sanctions on Russia.
+Provided that the reduced availability of these binders from Russia cannot be compensated by other suppliers within or outside the EU, an immediate switch to ecoor natural resin (i.e. adopting RO3 already in year 1) could substantially increase production costs for clay target producers, and retail prices of clay targets.
+As discussed earlier, SEAC considers a one-year transition period in this case justified.